rzjrh/Reza_Akhlaqi_MyIntroduction/README.md

 # Reza_Akhlaqi_MyIntroduction

-This is my first java program. simple but keep going to finish it
+This is my first java program. simple but keep going to learn more and more about this language.